BorisKalev/surfago-app/README.md

-# Surfago E-Commerce App
+# Surfago App

-Welcome to **Surfago**, an online surfboard and accessories e-commerce platform.
+Welcome to **Surfago**, an online surfboard and accessories app.
 Surfago provides a seamless shopping experience for surfers looking to purchase the latest surfboards, accessories, and more.

 ## Table of Contents